 The land is clear, the small amount of regrowth is primarily spruce and hemlock seedlings and some foxglove as the landowner takes care to remove any invasive weeds and alders.
 The leasing farmer would take on management of the full 3 acre space, and would be responsible for ensuring the space does not get overgrown, but is kept cleared and farmable.
-If the farmer would like to keep goats or other livestock they are welcome to – animals could be helpful in keeping the land cleared.
+If the farmer would like to keep a small number of goats or other livestock they are welcome to – animals could be helpful in keeping the land cleared, but the focus must be on vegetable/food production.
 There are no major predators on the island – occasional bears are present, and mink are a threat to chickens.

 Regenerative farming practices are to be used, with a goal of supporting ecosystem health.
 The landowner would not support the use of pesticides and would require dialogue regarding fertilizers.

-The property is off grid, and the leasing farmer would have to be comfortable with using alternative energy systems to draw water from the pond and for any other power needs.
+The property is currently off grid, but the landowner is in the process of having hydro brought to the land to draw water from the pond and for any other power needs.

 ABOUT THE OPPORTUNITY